An Easy Way to Unclog a Toilet With Baking Soda & Vinegar

 How to Unclog a Toilet with Baking Soda and Vinegar

 Just like any other method of unclogging a toilet, there is no guarantee that this method is going to unclog your toilet.
-If the toilet is clogged by something that cannot be broken down then you will need to explore other alternatives.
+If the toilet is clogged by something that cannot be broken down, then you will need to explore other alternatives.

-Other than that here is a step by step guide on how to unclog a toilet using baking soda and vinegar:
+Other than that, here is a step-by-step guide on how to unclog a toilet using baking soda and vinegar:

 1. Drain the toilet